|Format for Publication|

 A note on plagiarism (please read before submission): There is a zero-tolerance policy towards plagiarism (including self-plagiarism) in our journal.
 Manuscripts are screened for plagiarism before, during, and after publication, and if found they will be rejected at any stage of processing.
 In case that a paper is already published in our journal and appears in PubMed Central but plagiarism is still detected, it will be retracted from our journal and the authors' institutions and department heads will be notified to take actions.

-Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be rejected during initial screening.
-The remaining manuscripts go through a peer review process with two or more reviewers, and possible decisions are: accept as is, minor revision, major revision, or reject.
+Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication are rejected during initial screening.
+The remaining manuscripts go through a single-blind peer review process with two or more reviewers.
+In single-blind review, reviewers' identities are hidden from the authors but not vice versa.
+Possible decisions after review are: accept as is, minor revision, major revision, or reject.
 Authors should submit back their revisions within 1 month in the case of minor revision, or 3 months in the case of major revision.
 To submit a revision please sign in here and use the submit button at the right side of page.
 Manuscripts with significant results are typically reviewed and published at the highest priority.

 This journal uses single blind peer review - the reviewers’ identities are not known to the authors while the authors' details are shown to the reviewers.